INITI-Playground/initi-playground-docs/docs/developers/unity-setting-up-project.md

 !!! success "Prerequisites"

-    Ensure you have completed the [SDK installation guide](unity-sdk-download.md) and added the Initi Playground package to your project.
+    Ensure you have completed the [SDK installation guide](unity-sdk-download.md) and added the INITI Playground package to your project.

 ## Project settings